 Copyright 2011 Megan P. Johnson

 Johnson, Megan Patricia.
-"Women's access to higher education in Tanzania: a qualitative study." dissertation, University of Iowa, 2011.
+"Women's access to higher education in Tanzania: a qualitative study."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.